 Never forget though that each model might incentivise specific unwanted behaviour.

 The overall marketing agency pricing model is a critical thing to consider!
 Price is important.
 But it needs to be secondary to achieving the outcomes you need.
 Don't 'win' on the price negotiation only to 'lose' on the whole purpose of needing an agency in the first place.

 You'll find a lot of people cheaper than Rocket and you'll also find agencies charging a lot more.
 We believe we're above the average but not massively so.
 That said, our ongoing clients don't tend to focus much on how much we charge.
 We like to think it's because they see value in what we do.

 There are two ways we work with clients and both are priced in slightly different ways.
 Here's how it works.

 We're often approached by in-house marketing teams to provide scale or execute on a single tactic or channel.
-In other words, we’re viewed as their SEO Agency, Hubspot Marketing Agency, PPC or Google Ads Agency or Paid Social Marketing Agency (or a combination of more than one of these).
+In other words, we’re viewed as their SEO Agency, Hubspot Marketing Agency, PPC or Google Ads Management or Paid Social Marketing Agency (or a combination of more than one of these).